 Gun traffickers exploit loopholes in our nation's gun laws for profit and to assist other criminal activity.
-Sometimes gun traffickers use elaborate schemes-other times they are simply willing to sell or transfer a gun when they shouldn't.
+Sometimes gun traffickers use elaborate schemes; other times they are simply willing to sell or transfer a gun when they shouldn't.
 State laws can help prevent this behavior.

 In early October 2015, eight people were arrested and charged with running a gun trafficking ring uncovered by the New York City Police Department.
-According to a press release issued by the city, the alleged mastermind of the trafficking ring, Michael Bassier, enlisted at least five other people to purchase guns on his behalf in Atlanta and Pittsburgh.
+According to a press release issued by the City, the alleged mastermind of the trafficking ring, Michael Bassier, enlisted at least five other people to purchase guns on his behalf in Atlanta, Georgia, and Pittsburgh, Pennsylvania.
 These people transferred the guns to Bassier, who reimbursed them for the cost of these guns and paid each of them an additional fee of \$50 per gun.
 Bassier then transported the guns to New York City, where he sold the guns illegally with the help of two other accomplices.

-In the course of the NYPD investigation, Bassier was caught on tape stating how he was taking advantage of lax gun laws outside of New York to bring firearms into the city, where gun laws are stronger.
+In the course of the NYPD investigation, Bassier was caught on tape stating how he was taking advantage of lax gun laws outside of New York to bring firearms into the City, where gun laws are stronger.
 "I'm selling them the right way and the wrong way.
 When I'm out of state, like in Atlanta and Georgia and all that, it's all legal, but in New York, it's completely illegal.
-So when I bring [expletive] up here and sell it up here, that's illegal."
+So when I bring (expletive) up here and sell it up here, that's illegal."

 Gun laws differ greatly among states.
-Some states require a person to obtain a permit before purchasing a gun, others don't.
-Some states require a background check for the purchase of a gun, others don't.
-Some states monitor gun dealers, others don't.
-These variations mean that it is significantly easier to buy a gun in certain states than in others.
+Some states require a person to obtain a permit before purchasing a gun; others don't.
+Some states require a background check for the purchase of a gun; others don't.
+Some states monitor gun dealers; others don't.
+These variations mean that it is significantly easier to buy a gun in some states than in others.

 Because of these discrepancies, gun traffickers often transport guns from states with weak laws to states with strong laws.
-In 2014, 29% of guns that were used in crimes and could be traced had originated from another state.
+In 2014, 29% of guns that were used in crime and could be traced had originated from another state.

-Certain local jurisdictions have suffered more than others from guns trafficked in from other jurisdictions.
-In 2011, 90% of guns recovered after use in a crime in New York City came from out of state, most often Virginia or the Carolinas.
+Some local jurisdictions have suffered more than others from guns trafficked from other jurisdictions.
+In 2011, 90% of guns recovered after use in crime in New York City came from out of state, most often from Virginia or the Carolinas.
 In 2013, 60% of crime guns recovered in Chicago came from outside Illinois.
-That same year, 78% of crime guns recovered in New Jersey originated outside New Jersey.
+In that same year, 78% of crime guns recovered in New Jersey came from outside New Jersey.

-In 2014, 29% of guns that were used in crimes and could be traced had originated from another state.
 Not all trafficked guns cross state lines, however.
-In many cases, gun traffickers profit from transferring a gun within a state because they are willing to assume a risk that other people are not: that the recipient of that gun will use it in a crime and the gun will be traced back to them.
-In these cases, the traffickers may have a strong reason to know that the buyer is legally ineligible to possess the gun-perhaps the buyer is underage or has a criminal record.
-Alternatively, the traffickers may have a good reason to know that the buyer is likely to use the gun in a crime.
-Gun traffickers are willing to make the sale despite these facts.
+In many cases, a gun trafficker profits from transferring a gun within a state because he or she is willing to assume a risk that other people are not willing to assume: the risk that the recipient of the gun will use it in a crime and the gun will be traced back to him or her.
+In these cases, the gun trafficker may have a strong reason to know that the buyer is legally ineligible to possess the gun-perhaps the buyer is underage or has a criminal record.
+Alternatively, the trafficker may have a good reason to know that the buyer is likely to use the gun in a crime.
+A gun trafficker is willing to make the sale despite these facts.